ffAudio/ffLayouts/README.txt

 The highlights:
 Only one member variable necessary
-Self contained with SafePointers to the components to minimize risk of dangling pointers Stretch factors to distribute the available space proportionally Restrict minimum and maximum sizes of items
+Self contained with SafePointers to the components to minimize risk of dangling pointers Can be serialized to/from a XML file via ValueTree Stretch factors to distribute the available space proportionally Restrict minimum and maximum sizes of items
-Add sublayouts nested horizontally and vertically in each directions Add a labeled component in one line of code
+Add sublayouts nested horizontally and vertically in each directions Add labels and GroupComponents from XML definition
+Add a labeled component in one line of code
 Add spacers between components